How to Get Married in The USA as a Foreigner

 Marrying in the USA has its challenges, and if you are reading this, it probably means you are uncertain about some things.
 That’s a good thing because you have come to the right place.
 We covered all you need to know to get married in the United States of America in today’s post.
 We’ve done the research and covered all the steps, from the legal requirements to the necessary documentation all up to the planning process so you don’t have to.
 You’re welcome.

 Getting married in the United States sounds dreamy, right?
-Not to burst your bubble but this dream comes with quite a few steps and requirements that are so stringent, they will make your head spin!
+But this dream comes with quite a few steps and requirements that are so stringent, they will make your head spin!
 We have simplified them for you in just a few steps:

 Marriage laws are also different in every state in the USA.
 So, before planning your wedding, research the specific requirements for the state where you intend to get married.
 This includes age restrictions, identification needed, and any residency requirements.